 Monitor the quality and subject matter of each initial program presented by AAPL.

 Coordinate the Education Program for the Annual Meetings.
-Incorporate an ethics presentation in each of revise the critical skills list to assist in program development and ensure consistency in content.
+Incorporate an ethics presentation in each of AAPL's programs.

-AAPL's programs.

 Publish and distribute an AAPL educational programs brochure no less frequently than quarterly.
-Annually